openhab/openhab-docs/configuration/items.md

 Contact Garage             "Garage is [MAP(en.map):%s]"    { zwave="21:command=sensor_binary,respond_to_basic=true" }
 ```

-If you need to use legacy openHAB 1.x Bindings then you need to enable this feature through the PaperUI menu by turning on "Include Legacy 1.x Bindings" found at `/configuration/services/configure extension management/`.
+If you need to use legacy openHAB 1.x Bindings then you need to enable this feature through the Paper UI menu by turning on "Include Legacy 1.x Bindings" found at `/configuration/services/configure extension management/`.
 After downloading the legacy .jar files, they need to be placed in the `addons/` folder.
 If further configuration is required then you will need to create an `openhab.cfg` file in `$OPENHAB_CONF/services/` and paste the appropriate Binding configuration into this.
 For all other native openHAB2 Bindings, configuration is done through a `bindingname.cfg` file in the same location.

-#### 2.x Binding Configs
+#### 2.x Binding Configuration

 The 2.x Bindings introduce the concept of [Things and Channels]({{base}}/concepts/things.html).
 Unlike with 1.x version Bindings which each define their own format for the Binding config that is defined on the Item itself, 2.x Bindings define those parameters in a Thing.
 Each Thing has one or more Channels and Items are linked to one or more Channels.

-Some Bindings support automatic discovery of Things in which case discovered Things will appear in the Inbox in PaperUI.
+Some Bindings support automatic discovery of Things in which case discovered Things will appear in the Inbox in Paper UI.
 Once accepted it will appear under Configuration > Things.

 Other Bindings support defining Things in a `.things` file.

 See the [Bindings]({{base}}/addons/bindings.html) configuration section to know how to discover or manually define Things for a given Binding.

-##### PaperUI Linking
+##### Paper UI Linking

-One can link an Item with a Channel using PaperUI.
+One can link an Item with a Channel using Paper UI.

-1. First create the Item in PaperUI under Configuration Items.
+1. First create the Item in Paper UI under Configuration Items.
 2. Next navigate to the Thing that has the Channel to link to the Item.
 3. Click on the expand icon to the right of the Channel to link to the Item and press the `+` next to "Linked Items."
 4. Select the Item from the list and press "Link".